 Montréal’s Black & Blue Festival was founded in 1991 by the Bad Boy Club Montréal Foundation.
 After drawing 800 revelers —raising $3,500 for AIDS Community Care Montréal—, the Black & Blue Main Event became one of the most successful all-night dance parties on the planet.

 What started out as a mostly gay-male circuit party has also grown into a mixed event: the Black & Blue dancefloor is one of the rare places where nobody cares what your sexual orientation is.

 Over the years, all-star DJs who have spun at Black & Blue have included Danny Tenaglia, Victor Calderone and Peter Rauhofer, while live performers have included pop and dance legends The Human League, Jimmy Somerville, Martha Wash and Loleatta Holloway.

-Black & Blue Festival is held during the Canadian Thanksgiving and American Columbus Day Weekend each year.
-Since its beginnings, it has raised $1.4 million for AIDS support organizations as well as gay and lesbian community groups in Montréal.
+Black & Blue Festival is held during the Canadian Thanksgiving and American Columbus Day weekend each year.
+Since its beginnings, it has raised $1.4 million for AIDS support organizations as well as LGBTQ+ community groups in Montréal.

 The Tourisme Montréal newsletter gives you the inside scoop on everything happening in the city.